 Sometime before 1642 (when an account of this was published), a guy named Alexandrini Medici Megetij had one of the oddest medical problems ever reported.
 The book it was reported in was called Ignis Lambens by Ezekiel de Castro, and he was mostly writing about incidents describing people with glowing skin, which appears to have been a going thing at the time, when he stopped to make note of one incident in particular that was just weird.

 Apparently, under unknown circumstances, Megetij had a flame project itself from the base of his spine.
-This was witnessed by two other men who, presumably, were in the right place at the right time.[2]
+This was witnessed by two other men who, presumably, were in the right place at the right time.
 We are not told more about the incident—whether Megetij was permanently hurt or killed by the experience, what the two men thought of the matter, where they were, or what they were doing—nothing.
-Yet around a century later, when author Paul Rolli wrote up the first essay that proposed the idea that human bodies could self-ignite, Rolli felt for sure that Megetij was an early example of his newly proposed idea.
+Yet around a century later, when author Paul Rolli wrote up the first essay that proposed the idea of human bodies self-igniting, Rolli felt for sure that Megetij was an early example of his newly proposed idea.

 8 Carpenters Burn Really Well